 Many readers also struggle with the development of automaticity in reading (fluency).
 This difficulty has been linked to poor ability in Rapid Automatized Naming, which is the ability to quickly name familiar objects on a page, such as objects or numbers but most significantly, letters.
 Fluency instruction, such as repeated readings, speed drills can be helpful in improving fluency, however, this challenge is often more difficult to remediate than reading accuracy.

-The reading model is helpful in understanding the foundational skills affected by dyslexia and that Structured Literacy instruction, which explicitly teaches these foundational skills, will help students with dyslexia become more accurate and fluent readers.
+To conclude, the reading models are helpful in understanding the foundational skills affected by dyslexia and Structured Literacy instruction, which explicitly teaches these foundational skills, will help students with dyslexia become more accurate and fluent readers.

 Farrell, L., et al. 2010.
 The Simple View of Reading.
 The Center for Development and Learning Blog.
 February 1, 2010.
 Retrieved from: http://www.cdl.org/articles/the-simple-view-of-reading/.